RAVPower 10000 USB-C – Come for the price, stay for the pouch

 An advertised feature of the RAVPower 10000 USB-C is dual input.
-The power bank connects to two USB chargers, drawing more power than from any one charger.
+The portable charger connects to two USB chargers, drawing more power than from any one charger.
 In this case you use both the micro-USB port and USB-C port.
 The function does provide a faster charge.
 But only with a particular setup.

 You cannot use a USB-C charger and maintain dual input.
 There is a limit on the circuits, so they cannot handle both USB-C and USB-A power sources.

-Here are the options you’ll have for recharging the power banks.
+Here are the options you’ll have for recharging the portable chargers.
 Ordered from fastest to slowest.

 - One USB-C wall charger with USB-C to USB-C cable

 - One USB-A wall charger with a USB-C to USB-A cable

 - One USB-A wall charger with a micro-USB cable

 For a portable charger with low output it supports dual output well.
 Using both the USB-C and USB-A ports I was able to draw up to 10W from both ports.
 Given my test devices only ever drew up to 10W using only one port I saw no performance hit from using both ports at once.
 Of course this would use up the limited capacity much faster.
 But If you needed to charge two devices at once you wouldn’t need to juggle them for the best performance.